House Creek Township, Wake County, North Carolina

 House Creek Township (also designated Township 7) is one of twenty townships within Wake County, North Carolina, United States.
-As of the 2010 census, House Creek Township had a population of 57,439, an 11.0% increase over 2000.
+As of the 2010 United States census, House Creek Township had a population of 57,439, an 11.0% increase over 2000.

 House Creek Township, occupying 57.1 sqkm in north-central Wake County, is almost completely occupied by portions of the city of Raleigh.